-It was noted during the inspection that there is a security controlled access at the main entrance, fence, and the camp is secured.
-However old boundary fence is available on site though a new and permanent security shall be constructed.
-Construction of substation boundary fence has been completed.
-It is very important that construction of fence must comply with the Fencing Act No.31 of 1963.
+It was noted during the inspection that there is a security controlled access at the main entrance, fence, and the site offices and laydown area is secured.
+New boundary fence has been constructed and completed.
+It is very important that construction of fence comply with the Fencing Act No.31 of 1963.